 The Strawberry Tree:

 Ireland’s only certified organic restaurant reflects the BrookLodge philosophy of sourcing only from producers using slow organic methods and harvesting in their correct season.
+The Wild Foods Pantry adjacent to the restaurantis a treasure trove of preserved seasonal and wild foods for use in the kitchen, and well worth seeng.

 Menus are not too long or too fussy: dishes have strong, simple names and, except when underlined on the menu as wild, everything offered is organic; the wine list also offers an exceptional range of organic wines, all priced at a very reasonable €30.